fenago/gitlab-advanced/md/lab1_gitlab_cicd.md

 **View your account’s SSH keys**

 1. Sign in to GitLab.
-2. On the top bar, in the upper-right corner, select your avatar.
+2. On the top bar, select your avatar.
 3. Select Preferences.
 4. On the left sidebar, select SSH Keys.
 Your existing SSH keys are listed at the bottom of the page.
 The information includes: